 Save the dates are your guests' first glimpse into your wedding style, theme, and overall vibe, so they're a good opportunity to make a great first impression.
 That's why it's important to send unique save the dates that reflect who you are as a couple and the kind of wedding you're planning so guests can mark their calendar and get excited.

-So if you're looking for creative and cute ideas, we've rounded up 30+ of our favorites.
+So if you're looking for creative and cute ideas, we've rounded up 30+ of our favorite save the date ideas.
+If you, unfortunately, had to postpone your wedding to a future date, we also have a roundup of trending change the date styles and designs.
 Keep reading to find ideas ranging from magnets your guests can stick on their fridge to edible sugar cookies (guaranteed to be the sweetest piece of mail they'll receive all week!).
 We've also found plenty of funny save the date ideas that will have your guests laughing as they add your wedding date to their Google calendar.
 And we've even put together a little roundup of DIY save the date ideas that we promise are quick and easy to pull off on your own (even if you aren't the DIY type!).

 Whether you decide to go the traditional route, or you want to mix it up by mailing something different like a keepsake, we've found unique save the date ideas for every type of wedding style.

 Don’t forget about Minted’s custom wedding design services that we offer!
 If you see a particular idea or design below that inspires your own artistic interpretation, we can help turn the idea into a reality.
 We will connect you with a dedicated Minted designer to mold your unique save the date idea from scratch.
-Fill out our simple online questionnaire that asks for a link to pinboards on Pinterest that may have caught your eye or other layouts that you appreciate.
-With the information you provide, our team can start drafting up your custom design.
+Fill out our simple online questionnaire that asks for information about your waiting, colors and design vision, and a link to any pinboards on Pinterest that may have caught your eye or other layouts that you appreciate.
+With the information you provide, our team can start drafting up your custom save the date design.

 Terrazzo—a type of stone material marked by its playful, confetti-like patterns—is currently a darling of the interior design world.
 The trend has also made its way into wedding stationery, which means your terrazzo save the date will definitely make a major design statement.